kenkehoe/AtmosphericPythonCourse/workflow/creating_a_package.md

 The _pyproject.toml_ file contains metada needed by the _build_ command to build the package.
 You can just copy some other file or [read the documentation](https://packaging.python.org/en/latest/guides/writing-pyproject-toml/).
 Because the new method needs to handle other established methods, and people are building new ones there are plenty of optoins.
 For now you can start with the example one in this repository.
 The metada in the file is used during the build process to populate some required and optional values.
 As you desire more automation or complexity the file will grow with options to work with other tools to set values for you (like version from _Git_ tags or fixing linting with _ruff_).

-Depending on how you want to implemnt the additional feature you may also still want a _setup.py_ file.
+Depending on how you want to implement the additional feature you may also still want a _setup.py_ file.
 This is the older method to provide instructions to the package build process.
 Most of the instructions that were in the _setup.py_ file can now be put in the _pyproject.toml_ but if an instruction or metadata is not able to be put into _pyproject.toml_ the _setup.py_ file is still executed.

 ## Directory structure
 For the flat directory structure you may only have one file that contains all the functions or methods.
 This is fine and will work.
 For the src structure there will be an additional directory called /src which will contain the folder of the package name.